anaskanafani/Agricultural-Disease-Detection/readme.md

         verbose=1
     )
     ```
+    - **Explanation:** The model is trained using the fit method, where the training dataset (`train_ds`) and validation dataset (`val_ds`) are provided.
+The number of epochs determines how many times the entire dataset is passed through the model.
+The batch size controls the number of samples processed before the model's internal parameters are updated.

 3. **Evaluation:**
     ```python
     score = model.evaluate(test_ds)
     print(f"Test loss: {score[0]}")
     print(f"Test accuracy: {score[1] * 100}%")
     ```
+    - **Explanation:** The model is evaluated on the test dataset (`test_ds`) to determine its performance.
+The test loss and test accuracy are printed to assess how well the model generalizes to unseen data.

 ## Performance Metrics 📊

 - **Accuracy:** 0.07274306565523148